iasebsil83/Bash_Tools/README.txt

 Now, open a new terminal.
 You should be able to run these new commands :

-    - updateAll        (completely update & upgrade your packages and remove unnecessary files.)
+    - update_all       (completely update & upgrade your packages and remove unnecessary files.)

     - dev_finder       (detect the effects of a new device on your computer in /dev)